EngineerTolulope/Python_Django_Full-Stack_Bootcamp/README.md

 By completing this bootcamp, I have developed proficiency in:

-- **Front-End Technologies**: HTML5, CSS3, JavaScript, jQuery, and Bootstrap
+- **Front-End Technologies**: HTML, CSS, JavaScript, jQuery, and Bootstrap
 - **Back-End Technologies**: Python and Django
 - **Web Development Techniques**: Building and deploying dynamic web applications